margaretalice-a/menzi-project/README.md

-This is the coded prototype for my UX/UI project Menzi - a design brief generator website which helps new and aspiring UX designers to practice their skills and build a strong portfolio.
+This is the coded prototype for my UX/UI project Menzi - a design brief generator website which helps new and aspiring UX/UI designers to practice their skills and build a strong portfolio.